You can take the young man out of Colorado, but you can’t take the Colorado out of the young man.

 Dylla, who still owns several age-group records for Craven’s and Byoricks’ Aces, went on to the Olympic Trials in 2008 and ’12, finishing eighth and fifth, respectively, in the 200 fly, although just the top two in both finals advanced.
 Then he was done in the pool, having handled all of its ups and downs like the ripples and splashes that regularly run through water.

 “I’m satisfied,” he said.
 “When I left the sport, I had been to every international competition there was outside of the Olympics.
 (It included finishing second to Phelps in the 2010 Pan Pacific Games as well as serving as captain of the U.S. Team in the World University Games in China.)

 “Being a pro swimmer, there’s not much there.
 I needed a job to start my life.
 Nothing is guaranteed when you try to wait four more years.
 It was the right time to walk away.
 I’ve got goals for the rest of my life as well.
 For four years, they say you’re the guy, then a 15-year-old comes along.”

 Today, Dylla continues to clean up.
-He’s an executive at Rubicon Global, which he says hopes to “change the way people look at waste and recycling, and how they value their recyclables and to change the ecosystem of how that market works.”
+He works at Rubicon Global, which he says hopes to “change the way people look at waste and recycling, and how they value their recyclables and to change the ecosystem of how that market works.”

-Leonardo DiCaprio and Steve Jobs’ widow have invested.
-Rubicon’s accounts include handling all of Apple, 7-Eleven and Albertson’s.
+Leonardo DiCaprio, Goldman Sachs and Suez have invested.
+Rubicon’s accounts include handling all of Under Armour, 7-Eleven and Dollar General.